Glossary

 wwctl

-command, which provides commands to manage nodes, profiles, containers, overlays, kernels, and more.- wwinit
+command, which provides commands to manage nodes, profiles, images, overlays, kernels, and more.- wwinit

 Warewulf performs some setup during the provisioning process before control is passed to the provisioned operating system.
 This process is referred to as “wwinit,” and is implemented and configured by a script and overlay of the same name.